Doxuno

 LEASE OF PREMISES

-The Landlord hereby leases to the Tenant, and the Tenant hereby leases from the Landlord, the commercial premises situated at 22 Fredman Drive, Sandton, Johannesburg 2196 (Ground-floor office suite, Unit G1, approx. 350 m²) ("Premises"), for the sole purpose of General office and administrative use.
-The Tenant shall not use or permit the use of the Premises for any other purpose without the prior written consent of the Landlord.
-The Premises are leased voetstoots (as-is) subject to all existing conditions, servitudes, and rights in respect of the property.
+The Landlord lets to the Tenant, and the Tenant takes from the Landlord, the commercial premises situated at 22 Fredman Drive, Sandton, Johannesburg 2196 (Ground-floor office suite, Unit G1, approximately 350 m²) (the "Premises"), for the sole purpose of General office and administrative use.
+The Premises are let voetstoots (as-is) subject to all existing conditions, servitudes and rights affecting the property.

 2.